 14. What Are the Contraindications of COVID-19 Vaccines?

 The following people are considered as a contraindication for COVID-19 vaccination:

 People with allergic reactions.

 People who were previously affected by COVID-19 did not show a complete development of immunity even after getting cured of the condition.
 Therefore, the vaccination is recommended for people who have recovered too.
-Such people can take the vaccine 4-8 weeks after recovery.
+Such people can take the vaccine four to eight weeks after recovery.

 The two immunity issues related to the vaccine are immunosuppression and immunodeficiency.
-Immunosuppression is seen in HIV patients, whereas immunodeficiency is seen in people with congenital disorders.
+Immunosuppression is seen in HIV (human immunodeficiency virus) patients, whereas immunodeficiency is seen in people with congenital disorders.

-Yes, there are no restrictions to take your regular medications.
-Stopping other medications abruptly can cause other complications, and so it is not recommended.
+Yes, there are no restrictions on taking the regular medications.
+Stopping other medications abruptly can cause other complications, so it is not recommended.